Mathématique: Chapter 61

 “Yeah,” Sheppard confirmed.

-Rush readjusted his grip on the weapon, undecided, feeling his heart pound in his chest.
+Rush readjusted his grip on the weapon, undecided.
+His heart pounded in his chest.

 “Why do I feel like that was the wrong answer?”
 Sheppard’s voice was low and even.